josephbalatrokerry/JokingAround/README.md

 # Version 1.3.0 (-1 Joker, +2 new Jokers)
 # Uncommon
 ## Four-leaf Mirror
-A replacement for Alloy (which was scrapped because it was banal and had lame art), makes Lucky and Glass cards count and act as each other.
+A replacement for Alloy, makes Lucky and Glass cards count and act as each other.

 # Common
 ## Love Letter